puredrinkology/website/content/recipes/hot-creamy-bush/index.md

   over-mixing and creating a foamy mess.
 Garnish with a sprinkle of cinnamon or nutmeg for a touch of warmth.
 Enjoy! '
 base_spirit: whiskey
-category: cafe
+category: cocktail
 collection: null
 date: '2024-09-23'
 description: 'The Hot Creamy Bush is a comforting Irish coffee variation, belonging to the Hot Toddy family.
 Its origins likely lie in the cozy pubs of Ireland, where whiskey, cream, and coffee were readily available for a warming winter drink. '
-family: ''
+family: 'creme'
 flavor_description: 'The Hot Creamy Bush is a comforting and indulgent cocktail.
 The Irish whiskey provides a smooth and warming base, while the Baileys Irish Cream adds a rich, creamy sweetness and hints of chocolate and vanilla.
 The coffee contributes a bold, bitter depth, balancing out the sweetness and creating a complex and satisfying flavor profile.
 This cocktail is best enjoyed on a chilly evening, when you''re craving a warm and comforting drink. '
-fullname: The Hot Creamy Bush Cafe
+fullname: The Hot Creamy Bush Coffee
 glass: Irish coffee cup
 has_alcohol: true
 ingredients: